-Orientation Week is an introduction to campus life, giving first-year students an opportunity to meet their peers, settle into Kingston and learn about the resources available at Queen’s University to support their learning and provide them with extra-curricular opportunities.
+This year’s transition period for first-year students will provide a remote introduction to campus life, giving incoming students an opportunity to connect with their peers and upper student students, and to learn about the resources available at Queen’s University to support all aspects of their undergraduate experience.

-Kinesiology students participate in a unique Orientation Week that takes place both on campus and off-campus at Camp Oconto.
-Incoming Kinesiology students are placed in Orientation Groups of approximately 10 first-year students and 3 or 4 upper-year student leaders known as Coaches!
+This year, Kinesiology students will participate in a unique (first-time ever!) remote Orientation Transition that will combine digital platforms with some of the long-lasting traditions from Kinesiology.
+Incoming Kinesiology students are placed in Orientation Groups of approximately 15 first-year students and 3 or 4 upper-year student leaders known as Coaches!

 I am so excited to meet all of you and hope you’re eager to make yourselves at home here at Queen’s and within this faculty!